-As the temperatures cool and we look to keep ourselves entertained indoors, Hall For Cornwall once again provides a programme brimming with variety over the autumn and winter months.
+As the temperature cools and we look to keep ourselves entertained indoors, Hall For Cornwall once again provides a programme brimming with variety over the autumn and winter months.

 Tuesday 5th to Sunday 31st December